Hoffamania/ami-service-checks/README.md

 https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_conditionals.html#conditionals-based-on-ansible-facts

-Ansible has a built-in function for Conditionals.
+Ansible has a built-in function for assertioons as well as conditionals.
 It is also able to set the Operating system values as conditionals.
+This is something known as Ansible Facts.
 This feature is great because I would not want to have to extract those myself with something like:

 `cat /etc/os-release | grep PRETTY_NAME
 PRETTY_NAME="Debian GNU/Linux 12 (bookworm)"`